KevinGastelum/MyDataEngineering/01._AWS_DataEngineeringProject/README.md

 ## Step 3 Set up Docker to run Apache Airflow, Celery, Redis, and Postgres Database

-Install [Docker](https://docs.docker.com/get-docker/) if you dont already have it and launch
+Install [Docker](https://docs.docker.com/get-docker/) if you dont already have it and launch.
+Then run the following command in your terminal.

 ```bash
 # This builds our docker containers with Airflow, Celery, Redis and Postgres